-- Standards developers should seek the participation and support of industry and government for voluntary consensus standards development.
-They should educate public sector policy makers, corporate leadership, and consumers in the value of the diverse U.S. standards system, including their roles in the support of the National Technology Transfer and Advancement Act. - Government should advance and respect policies at home and abroad that ensure the continued ownership and control of the copyrights and trademarks of standards developers, and the protection of intellectual property contributed in the standards development process. - Industry should support standards development through participation of their experts, funding of research, and sharing of information useful in defining and setting standards requirements.
-They should also utilize, and support the use of, standards to produce goods, provide services, install products, and conduct all other aspects of business activity in their respective sectors.
+- " Standards developers should seek the participation and support of industry and government for voluntary consensus standards development.
+They should educate public sector policy makers, corporate leadership, and consumers on the value of the diverse U.S. standards system, including their roles in the support of the National Technology Transfer and Advancement Act. - Industry should support standards development through participation of their experts, funding of research, and sharing of information useful in defining and setting standards requirements.
+They should also utilize and support the use of standards to produce goods, provide services, install products, and conduct all other aspects of business activity in their respective sectors. - " Government should advance and respect policies at home and abroad that ensure the continued ownership and control of the copyrights and trademarks of standards developers, including material incorporated by reference and the protection of intellectual property contributed in the standards development process.